cmhoftyzer253/RISC-V-CPU/README.md

 3. Explore architectural trade-offs and how high-level design decisions affect power, timing, and area.
 4. Become a better digital hardware designer by working on a challenging project.

 This project is a **64-bit RISC-V RV64IM** core.
-This core goes beyond typical single-cycle toy processors built in courses, implementing advanced architecture features, a realistic memory hierarchy, and system-level integration.
+This core goes beyond typical single-cycle toy processors built in courses, with a more advanced architecture, a realistic memory hierarchy, and system-level integration.

 ## Key Microarchitectural Features